-The SCL Library offers a high-level interface for performing symmetric cryptography algorithms using SCP coprocessor.
-The SCL implements block repetitions, dummy calculations, backward calculation rounds and known-answer test security functions using 128, 192 and 256 AES algorithm, and DES3 or DES algorithms.
-The SCL also supports ECB, CBC, CTR, CFB and PCBC block cipher modes, however the PCBC mode is not a part of this evaluation.
-The SCL provides public API [5] containing cipher block management functions (Cipher\), block cipher mode encryption/decryption functions (BCM\), cipher block instantiation helper functions CipAlg\\\Sec1 and CipAlg\\\Sec2, however the CipAlg\\\Sec1 functions are not a part of this evaluation.
+The SCL Library offers a high-level interface for performing symmetric cryptography algorithms using the symmetric coprocessor.
+The SCL implements block repetitions, dummy calculations, backward calculation rounds and known-answer test security functions using 128, 192 and 256 AES algorithm, and TDES or DES algorithms.
+The SCL also supports ECB, CBC, CTR, CFB and PCBC block cipher modes.
+The public API of the SCL is described in [33].
+Please note that the single DES operation, the PCBC block cipher mode, the "CipAlg__Sec1"-functions and the additional blocker cipher modes, which may be implemented by the generic BCM extension concept are not part of this evaluation.